AhmetErenIncir/Sozluk/memory-bank/projectbrief.md

 # Project Brief
 ## Purpose & Vision
-- This project aims to create a comprehensive dictionary application, named "Sözlük", with a clear separation between its frontend and backend components.
+- This project aims to create a comprehensive dictionary application, named "Sozluk", with a clear separation between its frontend and backend components.
 The vision is to provide users with a fast, reliable, and feature-rich platform for exploring word meanings, translations, and linguistic insights across multiple languages.

 ## Scope & Boundaries
 - Included: